-- Advocating to address power and privilege within healthcare institutions and doing the individual work needed to overcome them - Recognizing that patients bring valuable insight and knowledge to the equation of their medical care - Multiple studies show there is increased mistrust and unequal treatment in vulnerable communities. - Realizing medical systems hold scientific knowledge and power while patients hold power in personal history, preferences and the cultural context in which they express their desires related to care
+- Advocating to address power and privilege within healthcare institutions and doing the individual work needed to rebalance for a more equitable healthcare system - Recognizing patients bring valuable insight and knowledge to the equation of their medical care - Multiple studies show there is increased mistrust and unequal treatment in vulnerable communities. - Realizing medical systems hold scientific knowledge and power, while patients hold power in personal history, preferences and the cultural context in which they express their desires related to care.

-Learn it and live it: Ask questions of your patients that validate their power in their health plan: "What considerations should I keep in mind for you and your family when we discuss your care?"
+Learn it and live it!
+Ask questions of your patients that validate their power in their care plan: "What considerations should I keep in mind for you and your family when we discuss your care?"